blairrrrwho/note-taker-express/README.md

 ![Screenshot of blank textboxes](./public/assets/images/screenshotNewNote.png)
 ![Screenshot of Demo add notes](./public/assets/images/screenshotNotesAdd.png)

 ## Technologies
 Node.js, Express.js, JavaScript, HTML, CSS, Bootstrap

+## License
+This project is licensed under the MIT license.
+For more information about this license and what it entails, visit the MIT website <a href="https://opensource.org/licenses/MIT">here</a>.

+## Tests
+No tests are necessary at this time.

 ## Credits
 <a href= "https://github.com/coding-boot-camp/miniature-eureka">Starter Code</a>